lxdraw/graid-trax/README.md

 Start your database and enter the mysql client in the terminal/command prompt

-Enter the following: CREATE DATABASE graidtrax_db;
+Enter the following: CREATE DATABASE graidtrax;

-Enter the following: use graidtrax_db;
+Enter the following: use graidtrax;

 Enter the following: grant all privileges on graidtrax_db.* to shazam@localhost identified by 'SHAZAM2013';